SDBrett/jekyllblog/_posts/2017-02-08-python-http-requests.md

 #### Performing a HTTP GET

-Performing a HTTP GET is one of the first things you&#8217;re likely to do.
+Performing a HTTP GET is one of the first things you';re likely to do.
 A GET will attempt to retrieve (GET) data from a resource.
 The operation is simple enough.
 To help with learning, there are a number of sites which you can test basic operations.
 For this post we are going to use [JSON Placeholder](https://jsonplaceholder.typicode.com/).

 The resource that you intend to retrieve data from could require authentication.
 This is out of the planned scope for this post.